 There are many uses of a dental crown.
 It protects a weak tooth from cracking, acts as a cover for a tooth with a root canal treatment, and is also a tooth replacement option!

-Dental Crown Types
+Dental Crown Types Available in Mexico

 Watch on YouTube: “Get Affordable Dental Crowns in Playa Del Carmen”

-Dental Crowns – Types & benefits
+Dental Crowns – Types and Benefits

 The price of dental crowns and bridges in Mexico varies mainly depending on the material type.
 They include: